cseanburns/electronic_resource_mgmt/README.md

 Chapters to be revised each semester the course is taught.

-I do not accept pull requests since I've organized this work based on how I teach, but you are free to fork, modify, and use per the license below:
+I do not accept pull requests for major contributions since I've organized this work based on how I teach, but you are free to fork, modify, and use per the license below:

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.